-A Section 149 Certificate has been provided by the project co-ordinator for Lot 1 DP 1044182 known as Arndell Anglican College, 104 Wolseley Road, Oakville it is noted that the part of the school land is affected by bushfire prone land and part of the school land is flood affected.
+A Section 149 Certificate has been previously provided by the project co-ordinator for the land known as Arndell Anglican College.
+It is noted that the part of the school land is affected by bushfire prone land and part of the school land is flood affected.
 The flood liable land policy provisions of Hawkesbury City Council will need to be considered and the NSW Rural Fire Service consulted in order to obtain a bushfire safety authority for the project.
 These matters are discussed in the following sections of this report.